AleMorales9011/003-ARCHITECTURE-BFF-PATTERN/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-000?style=for-the-badge&logo=postgresql&logoColor=FF00F6&color:FFF)
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=FF00F6&color:FFF)

+# Pre-requisites
+>- An Azure subscription
+>- An Azure DevOps organization
+>- Terraform installed and configured

+# Project Structure
+This project is organized into the following directories:

+>- **azure-pipelines:** This directory contains the Azure Pipelines YAML files that define the CI/CD pipeline for deploying the infrastructure and backend services.
+>- **terraform:** This directory contains the Terraform configuration files that define the infrastructure resources in Azure.

 # Problem
 "Crafty Corner," a small online craft store, thrived with its website.
 But as they launched a mobile app, their **single backend became a bottleneck**.
 Balancing the needs of both platforms slowed development and frustrated teams.